nate-norton/stat386-projects/_posts/2022-09-28-blog-tutorial.md

 ## 1. What's your story?
-Before creating any visuals or adding any charts, ask yourself: what’s the story?
-What story are you trying to convey?
-What do you want your consumers to learn from this report?
-WHY are you making this?
+Before creating any visuals or adding any charts, ask yourself: What’s the story?
+What story am I trying to convey?
+What do I want my consumers to learn from this report?
+Why am I making this?
 Take your time during this step, it is arguably the most important.
+Having a solid purpose while creating your report will help keep you focused and precise.
 Remember what the Cheshire cat said, "If you don’t know where you are going any road can take you there."

 [Image Source](https://eric.ed.gov/?id=EJ997652)